-For the year ended June 30, 2019, the employer pension contribution was 9.85 percent of salaries paid from federal and special trust funds.
-For the year ended June 30, 2019, salaries totaling \$4,200 were paid from federal and special trust funds that required employer contributions of \$414.
-These contributions are deferred because they were paid after the June 30, 2018 measurement date.
+For the year ended June 30, 2020, the employer pension contribution was 10.66 percent of salaries paid from federal and special trust funds.
+For the year ended June 30, 2020, no contributions were required for salaries made from federal and special trust funds.

 Employer retirement cost contributions.
 Under GASB Statement No. 68, contributions that an employer is required to pay because of a TRS member retiring are categorized as specific liability payments.
 The ROE is required to make a one-time contribution to TRS for members granted salary increases over 6 percent if those salaries are used to calculate a retiree's final average salary.
-Additionally, beginning with the year ended June 30, 2019, employers will make a similar contribution for salary increases over 3 percent if members are not exempted by current collective bargaining agreements or contracts.

 A one-time contribution is also required for members granted sick leave days in excess of the normal annual allotment if those days are used as TRS service credit.
-For the year ended June 30, 2019, the ROE did not make any employer contributions due on salary increases in excess of 6 percent, salary increases in excess of 3 percent, or for sick leave days in excess of the normal annual allotment.
+For the year ended June 30, 2020, the ROE did not make any employer contributions to TRS for employer contributions due on salary increases in excess of 6 percent or for sick leave days granted in excess of the normal annual allotment.